Single-conflict colouring: Introduction

-Besides introducing conflict choosability and setting down some of its basic behaviour, our main task in this paper is to treat it in a classic setting for chromatic graph theory.
+Besides introducing single-conflict chromatic number and setting down some of its basic behaviour, our main task in this paper is to treat it in a classic setting for chromatic graph theory.
 We prove the following.

-\begin{theorem} For some constant $C_1>0$, if $G$ is a multigraph of maximum multiplicity $\mu\ge 1$ that is embeddable on a surface of Euler genus $g$, then $\ch_{\con}(G) \le \max\{C_1 \sqrt{\mu}(g+1)^{1/4} \log (\mu^2(g+2)),8\mu\}$. \end{theorem}
+\begin{theorem} For some constant $C_1>0$, if $G$ is a multigraph of maximum multiplicity $\mu\ge 1$ that is embeddable on a surface of Euler genus $g$, then $\chicon(G) \le \max\{C_1 \sqrt{\mu}(g+1)^{1/4} \log (\mu^2(g+2)),8\mu\}$. \end{theorem}

-The $8\mu$ term cannot be improved by more than a constant factor due to the second example above, and we will see below that the other term is sharp up to at most a polylogarithmic factor.
+Note that the $8\mu$ term cannot be lowered to $2\mu$ due to the second example above.
+We will see below that the other term is sharp up to at most a polylogarithmic factor.

-Allow us to reiterate the $\mu=1$ case, which may be interpreted as an analogue of Heawood's classic formula for the chromatic number~\cite{Hea90}. \begin{corollary} There is a constant $C>0$ such that $\ch_{\con}(G) \le C (g+1)^{1/4} \log (g+2)$ for every simple graph $G$ that is embeddable on a surface of Euler genus $g$. \end{corollary}
+Allow us to reiterate the $\mu=1$ case, which may be interpreted as an analogue of Heawood's classic formula for the chromatic number~\cite{Hea90}. \begin{corollary} For some constant $C>0$, if $G$ is a simple graph that is embeddable on a surface of Euler genus $g$, then $\chicon(G) \le C (g+1)^{1/4} \log (g+2)$. \end{corollary}

-The $\mu=\Theta(\sqrt{g})$ case of Theorem~\ref{thm:surfaces} is of special interest, hinting at the following possible version of Heawood's. \begin{conjecture} For any $0<\eps\le1$, there exists $C>0$ such that the following holds.
-For any simple graph $G$ that is embeddable on a surface of Euler genus $g$, if every edge is assigned at most $(1-\eps)k$ conflicts from $[k]^2$, then $G$ is conflict $k$-colourable, provided $k\ge C \sqrt{g}$. \end{conjecture}
+The $\mu=\Theta(\sqrt{g})$ case is also of special interest, in which case Theorem~\ref{thm:surfaces} implies a bound of the form $\chicon(G) = O(\sqrt{g}\log g)$.
+Since the number of colours available per vertex is close to the maximum multiplicity and both are around $\sqrt{g}$, this result is evocative of Heawood's bound itself.
+Naturally one could aspire towards an elimination of the logarithmic factor. \begin{conjecture} There exist $C,C'>0$ such that, for any simple graph $G$ that is embeddable on a surface of Euler genus $g$, if every edge is assigned at most $C k$ conflicts from $[k]^2$, then $G$ is conflict $k$-colourable, provided $k\ge C' \sqrt{g}$. \end{conjecture}

+Note that $C<1/2$ due to the second example above.
+In a previous version of the manuscript we incorrectly conjectured that $C$ is arbitrarily close to 1.

 Theorem~\ref{thm:surfaces} follows from the following perhaps more general result.